menu

 Overview

 Lyndon Station is a tiny village located in the state of Wisconsin.
-With a population of 494 people and just one neighborhood, Lyndon Station is the 454th largest community in Wisconsin.
-Lyndon Station has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 484 people and just one neighborhood, Lyndon Station is the 454th largest community in Wisconsin.
+Much of the housing stock in Lyndon Station was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce